Chapter 2:

 Before him sprawled an endless celebration.

-Satyrs, dryads, nymphs — they all danced around towering bonfires, drinking from horns, singing in languages that felt like wind and waves.
+Satyrs, dryads, nymphs, they all danced around towering bonfires, drinking from horns, singing in languages he never heard before.

-“This is my home,” Melissa whispered beside him, her voice soft, almost reverent.
+“This is my home,” Melissa whispered beside him, her voice soft.

 “Melissa…” he began.